fenago/learn-java-12-programming/lab_guide/Lab_17.md

 Panama project
 ===========================

-Throughout the book, we advised using various Java libraries--- the standard **Java Class Library** (**JCL**) and external Java libraries that help to improve code quality and make the development time shorter.
+Throughout the course, we advised using various Java libraries--- the standard **Java Class Library** (**JCL**) and external Java libraries that help to improve code quality and make the development time shorter.
 But there are also non-Java external libraries that may be needed for